The Extra Standard Deduction for People Age 65 and Older

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Before delving into the extra standard deduction for older adults aged 65 and older, reviewing the regular standard deduction and how it works for 2023 is helpful.
+Before delving into specifics about the extra standard deduction for older adults aged 65 and older, reviewing how the regular standard deduction works is helpful.

 The standard deduction is a predetermined amount that reduces your taxable income, lowering the income subject to tax.
 In most cases, whether to take the standard deduction (which most taxpayers choose to do) is up to you.
 (However, some taxpayers cannot claim the standard deduction.)